 This project's main objective is to increase respect for ourselves, each other, and nature leading to conflict resolutions as a result of joint actions (across the Green Line) that are mutually beneficial leading to sustainability of human and natural systems.
-The three-year long (2020-2022) project aims at valuing diversity agricultural, human and natural.
+The project aims at valuing diversity - agricultural, human and natural.
 It is funded by the EUPI and in partnership with the Galilee Society and the Palestinian Center for Rapprochement Between People.
 Accomplished so far:

 - Setting up of three centers at the three partner institutions is ongoing.
 This includes a Biodiversity Center (PIBS, Bethlehem), Human Diversity Center (PCR, Beit Sahour), and Education Center (GS, Galilee).
-The three centers have structures, staffing, and resources to become regional and even global centers. - Furnishing and creating a mobile educational unit to go to remote locations - Selected, funded, and trained nine researchers for research related to diversity.
-Other in-house researchers were also engaged and produced important relevant research (see chapter 2).
+The three centers have structures, staffing, and resources to become regional and even global centers. - Furnishing and creating a mobile educational unit to go to remote locations - Selected, funded, and trained 9 researchers for research related to diversity.
+Other in house researchers were engaged who produced important relevant research (see chapter 2).